 Autism is a devastating and so far, an incurable disease.
 The available pharmaceutical products have such limited efficacy and come with some serious side-effects.
 As a result, physicians and patients alike have been actively seeking out alternative therapies.

 One of the best candidates so far is cannabidiol (CBD), a non-psychotropic compound derived from the Cannabis plant that has proven to contain a wide range of therapeutic effects.
-Here are some of the tests scientists have done with regards to the use of CBD for autism therapy.
+Here are some of the tests scientists have done with regard to the use of CBD oil for autism therapy.

 What Causes Autism Spectrum Disorder?

 According to Autism-Society.org, ASD has no single known cause for its emergence.
 As a general understanding, it’s accepted that ASD might be caused via brain structure or function abnormalities.
 This acceptance came about by scanning the brains of children with ASD and comparing them with the brains of children who do not have ASD.

 Even though there is no known cause, research is being performed to determine the precise cause of ASD.
 Some theories under investigation involve heredity, genetics, and medical problems.
 Most families appear to have a pattern of ASD, thus giving some credibility to a potential genetic origin.